act-rules/act-rules.github.io/_rules/text-contrast-enhanced-09o5cg.md

 #### Passed Example 3

-This light gray text has a contrast ratio between 18:1 and 7:1 on the background image.
+This white text has a contrast ratio between 18:1 and 7:1 on the background image.

 ```html
 <style>